It's warm. It's sunny. The air is still. And best of all, it's a national holiday!

 - Season with the paprika, salt, pepper, lime zest and juice.
 Cook for another 2 minutes.

 - 1-1/2 tablespoons annatto seeds (can be bought in any Asian store.)

-- 1/4 cup extra virgin olive oil (or any oil)
+- 1/4 cup extra virgin olive oil (or other kinds of oil)

-- Maintain the heat to medium.
-When bubbles start to form around the annatto seeds, turn off the heat and let the seeds soak in oil for 1 to 2 minutes (Do not overcook the seeds because it will produce a bitter taste).
+- When bubbles start to form around the annatto seeds, turn off the heat and let the seeds soak in the oil for 1 to 2 minutes (Do not overcook the seeds because it will produce a bitter taste).

-- Transfer annatto oil to a container and strain the seeds.
-Discard seeds.
+- Transfer the annatto oil to a container and strain the seeds.
+Discard the seeds.